aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/conditional-formattings/_index.md

 **Summary**

 - [Get Conditional Formattings of Worksheet](/cells/conditional-formattings/get-all/)
+  - Retrieves all conditional formatting rules applied to a worksheet.
 - [Get Conditional Formatting](/cells/conditional-formattings/get/)
+  - Returns a specific conditional formatting rule by its identifier.
 - [Add a Cell Area for Format Condition](/cells/conditional-formattings/add-cell-area/)
+  - Adds a cell range that the specified conditional format will affect.
 - [Add a Condition for Format Condition](/cells/conditional-formattings/add-a-condition/)
+  - Defines a new condition (e.g., value, formula) for an existing format rule.
 - [Add a Format Condition](/cells/conditional-formattings/add-format-condition/)
+  - Creates a complete conditional formatting rule, including type and style.
 - [Clear All Condition Formattings](/cells/conditional-formattings/clear/)
+  - Removes every conditional formatting rule from the target worksheet.
 - [Remove Cell Area from Conditional Formatting](/cells/conditional-formattings/delete-cell-area/)
+  - Deletes a previously defined cell area from a conditional formatting rule.
 - [Remove Conditional Formatting](/cells/conditional-formattings/delete/)
+  - Deletes an entire conditional formatting rule from the worksheet.